My 2012 Emmy Nominations

 Review: Conan the Barbarian Soundtrack (composed by Basil Poledouris)

-In 1982 maverick director John Milius wrote and directed a sword and fantasy epic based on the Robert E. Howard pulp character Conan the Cimmerian.
-Though some changes were made to the character and his adventures to make a much more accessibe fantasy epic, Milius’ Conan the Barbarian became a smashing success and ushered in the Age of Schwarzenneger.
-Milius had his leading man and an action-packed script with exotic locales to shoot the film at.
-Now all Milius needed was someone to compose a film score worthy and complementary to the character and the film.
-The person he ended up choosing to score his epic would be Basil Poledouris and it would turn out to be a very wise choice.
+In 1982, maverick director John Milius wrote and directed a sword-and-sorcery epic based on Robert E. Howard’s pulp hero, Conan the Cimmerian.
+While Milius made several changes to the original character and his adventures to create a more accessible fantasy experience, Conan the Barbarian became a tremendous success and ushered in the Age of Schwarzenegger.
+With his charismatic leading man and a script filled with action and exotic locales, Milius now needed someone to compose a score worthy of the film’s mythic scale.
+His ultimate choice—composer Basil Poledouris—proved inspired.

 Below are videos of the only live concert conducted by Basil Poledouris of the Conan the Barbarian symphonic score.